rtrelease/Jetson-Symbolics-Neuromorphics/Arduino.md

 A continuing review of Analog Paradigms advanced [Hybrid Controller module documentation](https://analogparadigm.com/downloads/hc_handbook.pdf)  indicates that there is a reasonable upgrade path for an Open Source THAT hardware interface that includes a 32 bit ARM Cortex M4 controller system with greater analog and digital I/O capabilities and speed than the Mega 2560.

-This might be a 'Mega-fooprint' MCU like Arduino Leonardo used in the prior Teeny 3.1 hardware version of the original Arduino Micro neocortical microcicuit simulator mentioned above.
+This might be a 'Mega-fooprint' MCU like Arduino Due used in the prior Teeny 3.1 hardware version of the original Arduino Micro neocortical microcircuit simulator mentioned above.

 **To be continued...**